afzalch/DS-Algorithms/README.md

 ### Graph Problems
-- Many problems in graph theory can be represented using a grid
+- Many problems in graph theory can be represented using a grid which are an implicit graph
 - An example would be
   - Solving a maze
 - One advantage of using a grid is that transformations can usually be avoided
   - Due to fact that positions in grid are referred to usually in an (x,y) pair so transformations for adjacent cells is very straight forward
-  - Can either store poisition on grid as an (x,y) pair or an easier/more efficient manner would be to make numerous queues for each dimension
+  - Can either store position on grid as an (x,y) pair or an easier/more efficient manner would be to make numerous queues for each dimension
   - So for a 3 dimensional grid, create 3 queues for x, y and z dimension

 #### Shortest Path Problem
 - Given a weighted graph, find the shortest path of edges from node A to node B
 - Algorithms: BFS (unweighted graph), Dijkstra's, Bellman-Ford, Floyd-Warshall, A<sup>*</sup>, and more

+DAG:
+- Single Source Shortest Path problem can be solved in O(V+E) time by ordering in topological manner
+- Longest path can be done by multiplying all edge weights by -1 before using single source shortest path algorithm before multiplying all edges by -1 once again

 #### Connectivity
 - Does there exist a path between node A and node B